thomas-roos/aws-greengrass-lite/docs/design/tes-http-serverd/tes-http-serverd.md

 ## Overview

-The `tes-http-serverd` service daemon is a light-weight generic HTTP server for Greengrass Lite which main purpose is to host a credential provider endpoint (on the provided or default server port) for other processes and the AWS SDK to make an HTTP request to.
+The `tes-http-serverd` service daemon is a light-weight generic HTTP server for Greengrass Nucleus Lite which main purpose is to host a credential provider endpoint (on the provided or default server port) for other processes and the AWS SDK to make an HTTP request to.
 If the incoming HTTP request is authenticated and accepted, the TES HTTP server will provide a temporary session token, access key, and the expiration as the response.

 ## System Flow